In Honor of the 250th Anniversary of the Town of East Hampton

 Permanent panel oversees the health of signature natural resource, Lake Pocotopaug.

-Middle Haddam 170-year-old historic old stone bridge abutment reconstructed.
+Middle Haddam, CT 170-year-old historic old stone bridge abutment reconstructed.

 Town land records micro-filmed.

 East Hampton Ambulance Association purchased 1996 Horton ambulance.

 Comstock Bridge historic site received facelift, lights and paint job.

 $24.5 million major reconstruction of the four schools in town completed.